Contextual advantages across two-state discrimination strategies: Background

 Different definitions of contextuality have been proposed and here we focus on the `generalised contextuality' approach developed by Spekkens \cite{Spekkens2005Contextuality}.
-This framework shows that operational theories subject to a constraint of non-contextuality cannot reproduce all of the same statistics as quantum theory.
+This framework shows that operational theories subject to a constraint of non-contextuality cannot reproduce all of statistics given by quantum theory.

 An operational theory represents experimental procedures as mathematical functions on an ontic state space $\Lambda$, in which each state is associated with a point $\lambda$ encoding all physical properties of the system.
 An experiment is then decomposed into preparations, transformations and measurements.
-Preparations $P$ are defined as epistemic states, $\mu_{x}(\lambda)$, probability distributions over $\Lambda$.
+Preparations $P$ are defined as epistemic states, $\mu_{j}(\lambda)$, probability distributions over $\Lambda$.
 Measurements $M$ are treated as sets of positive response functions $\{ \xi_{i|M} (\lambda) \}$ normalised so that $ \sum_i \xi_{i|M} (\lambda) = 1 \, \, \forall \lambda $.
 The probability of a measurement outcome $i$ given measurement $M$ and preparation $j$ in such models is given by

 Two epistemic states are said to be \emph{preparation equivalent} if every choice of measurement gives the same statistics for both states:

 We can now define a noncontextual theory: a theory is said to be preparation noncontextual if it assigns the same epistemic state to all equivalent preparations in a model.
 A similar definition holds for measurement noncontextuality.